Capable but Exhausted: The Hidden Burnout of Confusing Capability with Capacity

 The Burnout We Don’t Talk About

 We don’t talk enough about the subtle, sneaky moments where we override our own limits.
-Not because we’re forced to, but because we’re good at something.
+Simply because we’re good at something.

-• Capability is what you know how to do.
-It’s your competence.
+Capability is what you know how to do.
+Your competence.
+Your skills.

-• Capacity is what you have the energy, space, and internal resources to actually hold in a given moment.
+Capacity is what you actually have the energy, space, and internal resources to hold right now.

-We pay for it with our energy, our peace, nervous system dysregulation and our self-trust.
+They are not the same thing.
+And when we treat them as if they are, we pay for it with our energy, our peace, our nervous system, and eventually our self-trust.

 Capability Is a Skill.
 Capacity Is a Resource.